Show by Label

 The bottom fan and heatsink

-The bottom fan will be mounted on the shell by 4 30mm long M3 screws.
+The bottom fan will be mounted on the shell by four 30mm long M3 screws.
 Because of the plastic, and the two hole positions in the ventilation area, I recommend you put M3 or M4 rings on the bottom and on the inside of the plastic shell.
-Use a normal (flat) M3 nut to tighten the screws to the enclosure while making sure that the fan will easily fit.
-After the fan is positioned on the 4 mounting screws, use an isolated M4 ring on top of the fan before you mount the brackets holding the heatsink.
+Use a normal (flat) M3 nut to tighten the four screws to the enclosure while making sure that the fan will easily fit.
+After the fan is positioned on the four mounting screws, use an isolated M4 ring (teflon?) on top of the fan before you mount the brackets holding the heatsink.

 I used very short 3mm self-tapping screws to mount the angle pieces to the heatsink.
 I also drilled the hole through the second flange of the heatsink, to make room for the tip of the screw, so it does not bend the thin flanges.

-Drill two more holes in the other flank that are 81 mm apart, so the screws holding the fan to the bottom of the enclosure will go through these holes.
-Make sure that these holes are spaced such that when the strips are mounted on the heatsink, the holes of the fan will pass through the 4 30mm M3 screws.
+Drill two more holes in the other flank of the L-shape brackets that are 81 mm apart, so the screws holding the fan to the bottom of the enclosure will go through these holes.
+Make sure that these holes are spaced such that when the L-strips are mounted on the heatsink, the holes of the fan will pass through the four 30mm long M3 screws.

-Because the heatsink can get very hot, I used 4 3mm insulating rings that are also used to mount TO220 type devices.
-They also serve to electrically isolate the screws from the potential of the heatsink, that can be up to 100V DC.
+Because the heatsink can get very hot, I used four 3mm insulating rings of the type that are used to mount TO220 type devices isolated to a heat sink.
+For us they also serve to electrically isolate the screws from the potential of the heatsink, that can be up to 100V DC.

 The thermal paste you see in the pictures is because I took my instrument apart to make these instructions and the pictures after I finished my build.